kodyl/stilr/README.md

 Encapsulated styling for your javascript components with all the power of javascript and CSS combined.

+- Unique class names
+- Useable on the server
+- Allows nested pseudo selectors
+- Allows nested media queries

 ...oh, and did I mention you get duplicate style elimination for free?

 ## API